groboclown/petronia/docs/architecture.md

 These identifiers can cover a wide range of life cycle types, from lasting forever to being a one-off thing.
 It can include the global state of a component separate from the component or be the component itself.

 The nature of the singleton identifiers means that construction of them is done through the global function.
 Components, though, require a synchronization across the system to properly ensure unique identifiers.
 To allow for flexibility in the construction of these identifiers, it's abstracted out into the event bus, because the implementations of both will usually be linked (remote busses will need synchronization across all busses).
-Singleton names and categories should be namespaced according to the extension's module name, to avoid collisions.
+Singleton names and categories should be name spaced according to the extension's module name, to avoid collisions.

 #### Logging